The Exiled Heavy Knight Knows How to Game the System

 The Exiled Heavy Knight Knows How to Game the System (追放された転生重騎士はゲーム知識で無双する, Tsuihō Sareta Tensei Jū Kishi wa Gēmu Chishiki de Musō Suru) is a Japanese light novel series written by Nekoko and illustrated by Jaian.
-It initially began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in April 2021.
-Kodansha acquired the series and began publishing it under their Kodansha Ranobe Books light novel imprint in June 2022.
-A manga adaptation illustrated by Lee Brocco began serialization on Kodansha's YanMaga Web manga website and app in February 2022 before being transferred to the Weekly Young Magazine in September 2024.
-An anime television series adaptation produced by GoHands is set to premiere in 2026.
+It initially began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in April 2021, before later acquired and published by Kodansha under their Kodansha Ranobe Books light novel imprint in June 2022.
+A manga adaptation illustrated by Lee Brocco began serialization on Kodansha's YanMaga Web manga website and app in February 2022, before being transferred to the Weekly Young Magazine in September 2024.
+An anime television series adaptation produced by GoHands premiered in July 2026.

+Plot

+Elymas Edvan is a fifteen-year-old born into a prestigious family, one that is renowned for producing Master Swordsmen.
+During the Ritual of Divine Blessing, which determines an individual's class, Elymas manifests the Heavy Knight class, one widely regarded as defective.
+As a result, he is stripped of his status as heir to the Edvan household and cast into exile.
+The Heavy Knight class is known for its unbalanced and seemingly useless skills, leading society to view Elymas as a failure.

+Elymas realizes that the world he inhabits is identical to a game he played in a previous life.
+In this game, the Heavy Knight is actually the strongest class when used correctly.
+Drawing on his prior knowledge of the game's mechanics, Elymas begins his journey as an adventurer, developing his abilities in ways others consider impossible.
+As Elymas travels, he steadily accumulates power while remaining officially classified as a "weak" class, confounding adventurers, nobles, and institutions that rely on surface-level distinctions.